EduardoMejiaDev/emotion-detection/README.md

 ### run your emotion detection test file

-`python TestEmotionDetector.py` at least for locally, it will run on `localhost:5000` and you must to hit `/video_feed` endpoint
+`python TestEmotionDetector.py` at least for locally, it will run on `localhost:5000` and you must to hit `/video_feed` endpoint.